seblm/seblm-meals/README.md

 ## backlog

+ - current and next week state should be hold by url instead of hidden form field
  - next week screen should be able to shuffle all empty meals
  - next week screen should be able to re-shuffle an already planed meal